phineas-pta/kinh_nhat_tung/README.md

 **DISCLAIMER: this is a work of compilation, not assured for authenticity**

+*additional setup*: I used the favicon from SuttaCentral and Google Noto Sans Siddham font

 feel free to contact me if you need more detailed references

 here: https://phineas-pta.github.io/kinh_nhat_tung/

+*additional file*: `quotations.html`: prototype of the site

 # use locally